New and expanded consumer protections, additional financial help, and more flexible enrollment are here.

 New Monthly Statements Show How Much You Spent on Care

 A new California law will make tracking those out-of-pocket health care costs easier than ever, starting in 2022.
-The law, named SB 368, requires most health insurance companies to send monthly statements showing how much you’ve paid toward your deductible and how close you are to reaching your out-of-pocket maximum.
+The law, Senate Bill 368, requires most health insurance companies to send monthly statements showing how much you’ve paid toward your deductible and how close you are to reaching your out-of-pocket maximum.
 This should help make it easier to anticipate and budget for upcoming medical expenses.

 Low-Income Families Can Enroll Any Time of Year

 In most cases, you have to wait until a period of time each year called “open enrollment” to buy health insurance.
-There are exceptions for when you have a major life change like losing your job or having a baby.
+There are exceptions for when you have a major life change like moving or having a baby.
 For most of those exceptions, you have 60 days from the date of the event to enroll.
-This is called “special enrollment.”
+This time period is called “special enrollment.”

 Starting in 2022, people with an annual household income at or below 150 percent of the federal poverty level, or up to $19,320 for a single person and $39,750 for a four-person family, who are not eligible for Medi-Cal can enroll in coverage through Covered California any time of year.
 This new form of special enrollment doesn’t have a deadline.